sander-ed/nhh-course-help/GUIDES/Master-Course-Reviews/README.md

 ## **[BUS401E](https://www.nhh.no/en/courses/strategic-profitability-analysis/) - Strategic Profitability Analysis**

-This course is based around a fairly simple business decision of: _What price should we take for this item or service?_.
+This course is structured around a fairly simple business decision of: _What price should we take for this item or service?_.
 The course is divided into the three parts:

 - Strategic Analysis (Profit)
 - Costing Analysis (Cost)